 New shoes and new tags, so legal and safe!

-I WILL NOT pick you up in the car from anywhere and I will not negotiate a cash deal off of Relay Rides.
+I WILL NOT pick you up in the car from anywhere and I will not negotiate a cash deal off of Turo.
 Please don't ask.

 Otherwise.
 It is a stock 2004 (with leather but no additional upgrades) which I get regularly serviced and detailed as needed.
 I am "clean-pet" friendly so there's a bonus.
 I have never needed traction tires with it (so I don't have any) and I find the car is a super champ.
 I generally have some tie-down materials available in the car but let me know if you need something more.